Best Restaurant Online Ordering Platforms: Commission-Free Options Compared (2026)

 Best for: Restaurants that want a complete direct ordering system with built-in marketing tools.

 UpMenu lets customers order directly from your own website or branded mobile app with no additional commissions.
-You manage the menu, pricing, customer database, delivery preferences, and marketing all in one place.
-The platform also includes built-in email marketing, loyalty features, and analytics that many restaurants find valuable for driving repeat business and helping increase restaurant sales over time.
+As a first-party ordering platform, it supports true direct online ordering—you own the customer data, control branding, and run repeat marketing without marketplace restrictions.
+You manage the menu, pricing, delivery preferences, and analytics in one place, helping increase restaurant sales over time.

 Why it stands out: